Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective: Eliminating Forgetting Data Features from Pre-Trained Model Enhances Unlearning

 Compared to the golden model $\mathbf{w}_g = \mathbf{P}_r \mathbf{w}_*^r$, the unlearned model can be viewed as having an additional second term as This additional term $(\mathbf{P}-\mathbf{P}_t) \mathbf{w}_*^f$ represents the residual influence of the data intended to be forgotten on the unlearned model, contributing to the unlearning accuracy (UA) gap between $\mathbf{w}_t$ and the golden model $\mathbf{w}_g$.
 A natural approach to mitigate this gap might involve making the fine-tuning space converge toward the pretraining space-that is, aligning $\mathbf{P}_t$ with $\mathbf{P}_r$.
 However, this strategy is inefficient and contradictory, as it would lead to the optimal solution for the fine-tuning dataset becoming identical to that of the entire dataset, undermining the purpose and benefits of fine-tuning.

 Inspired by the formulation of the unlearned model:

 To mitigate the UA gap between the fine-tuning model and the golden model, it becomes evident that the remaining portion of the pretrained model does not contribute to UA.
 Specifically, the components of the pretrained model $\mathbf{w}_o$ associated with the forgetting data $(\mathbf{w}_*^f)$ do not enhance performance on the remaining dataset $D_r$.
 Therefore, if we can eliminate the forgetting component—specifically by removing the $\mathbf{w}_*^f$ term from $\mathbf{w}_o$—the divergence can be addressed.
 In the following, we provide a formal description of this modification.
 Consider the same learning procedure \cref{eq:original_training} to obtain the pretrained model $\mathbf{w}_o$.
 Prior to unlearning through fine-tuning, we modify $\mathbf{w}_o$ by removing components associated with the forgetting data.
-Specifically, we construct a modified model $\hat{\mathbf{w}}_o$ as follows: \begin{itemize} \item[1.] \textbf{Distinct Features Scenario.} When the features of $D_r$ and $D_f$ are distinct, we construct $\hat{\mathbf{w}}_o$ by retaining only the components corresponding to $D_r$ and setting the rest to zero.
-Formally, we define $\hat{\mathbf{w}}_o$ as $\hat{\mathbf{w}}_o^{\prime}[0:d_r] = \mathbf{w}_o[0:d_r]$ or equivalently can be understood as:
+Specifically, we construct a modified model $\hat{\mathbf{w}}_o$ as follows: